kartonfarkas/api_docs/source/suite/emails/querying_files.rst

      - Values
      - Comments
    * - folder=<folder_id>
-     - part of the URI
      -
+     - Part of the URI
      - folder_id is the ID of an already existing folder in the Media Database.
 If it is provided, the files in the folder are returned.

 Result Data Structure